napudumaran/Learning-Documentation-and-Projects/notes/expanded/Flatpak_Naming_&_Location.md

-Flatpak names don't get the traditional naming conventions like `apt` installs do.
+Flatpak names don't follow the traditional naming conventions like `apt` installs do.
 Instead, they follow a special order similar to reverse domain names.
 The order looks like this:

 `org` or `com` . `vendor` . `AppName`